Table of Contents:

 Indeed, Austria is defined by a mountainous terrain as the country features 13 peaks that are above 3,000 meters and 34 peaks above 2,000 meters.
 The country also boasts spell-binding cascades.
 The Krimml Falls, or Krimmler Wasserfalle, in the state of Salzburg are Europe’s tallest waterfalls.
 They extend to a height of 380 meters.

-Josef Madersperger, an Austrian, invented the sewing machine.
+One of the interesting facts on Austria is that Josef Madersperger, an Austrian, invented the sewing machine.

 Born in Salzburg, Christian Doppler is famous for his discovery of what is known as the Doppler Effect.
 The Doppler radar used by meteorologists relies on this Doppler Effect.

 Other inventions that we owe to Austrians include:

 Let’s take a look at the other fun facts of Austria.

 Because the Austrian spa waters of Bad Gastein contain radon, patients must present a doctor’s order before enjoying the water’s “healing” effects.

 The first postcards that were circulated were used in Austria.

 Downhill or alpine skiing has been the most popular sport in Austria for over a century.
 The first handbook on skiing was written by Mathias Zdarsky in 1897.

 - Austria’s official language is German, however, it’s slightly different from the one spoken in Germany.